 Prior to working at TEC, Stephanie worked on numerous grassroots marketing and event marketing campaigns.
 She even spent a year of her life driving a giant 22 foot Pepperidge Farm Goldfish Mobile from coast to coast.
 She worked with many clients such as Kellogg's, Nike, Yellowtail Wine, Florida Department of Citrus, Home Depot, Kraft Foods, Cadillac and Sprint in a variety of marketing capacities.

 Stephanie graduated from the University of Illinois in 1998 with a B.S. in Advertising & Communications.
 She plans on returning for her M.B.A. in the next year or two.

-Jed Taylor is the Assistant Director of TEC.
+Jed Taylor is the Director of Operations at TEC.
 In addition to his work at TEC he also works with startup companies as an entrepreneur-in-residence at Enterprise Works in the Research Park.
 Before joining TEC, Jed was the first employee and the Director of Sales at Pattern Insight -- a startup out of the Computer Science Department.

 Jed has a B.S. in Computer Science from Utah State University, an M.S. in Computer Science and an MBA from the University of Illinois.